5 Essential Money Conversations Everyone Should Have

 The best time for a financial talk is sooner rather than later.
 Conversations allow you to recognize problems early and correct them before they grow dangerous.

 If your finances are under strain or stress, it’s common to want to avoid bringing it up with your bank manager, partner, or spouse.
-But avoiding the topic rarely solves the problem and often makes it worse.
+However, avoiding the topic rarely solves the problem and often makes it worse.

 Being open about your finances can also reduce stress.
 Your mind will focus on solutions instead of possible calamities.